What is Epilepsy?

 Epilepsy primarily affects the very young and the very old, although anyone can get epilepsy at any time.
 Twenty percent of cases develop before the age of five.
 Fifty percent develop before the age of 25.
 It is increasingly associated with the elderly, and there are as many cases of epilepsy in those 60 years of age and older as in children 10 years of age and under.

 In about 70% of cases there is no known cause.
-Of the remaining 30%, the following are the most frequent causes:
+Of the remaining 30%, the following are the most frequent causes: What are the different types of seizures?

 |Cause 1||Cause 2||Cause 3||Cause 4||Cause 5|